 One of our favourites!
-The Somerset is a seedless grape with a delicious strawberry-like flavour.
-These pinkish red coloured grapes tasty for fresh eating and great for juicing.
+The Somerset is a seedless grape with a deliciously sweet strawberry-like flavour.
+These mauve coloured grapes are tasty for fresh eating and great for juicing.
 The vines are medium growth in vigour and produce grapes on large clusters.

 Hardiness Zone: 3b